lezzthanthree/Needy-Streamer-Overload/README.md

 ## Features
 - Task Manager shows information about your computer performance (Uptime, CPU, RAM, and Disk Space).
 It is heavily inspired by the Task Manager from the game.
 ![Task Manager from Game](Preview/Task%20Manager%20Game.png)
+  - Drive on the Disk Space portion can be changed on the `.ini` file.
 - JINE is a messaging app from the game.
-Ame will send you random messages so please respond her with stickers!
+Ame will send you random messages, so please respond her with stickers!
   - You can add and customize the messages inside the `script` folder.
+  - Skin only shows four stickers, but can be customized what emojis to show on the `.ini` file.
+  - You can also change how frequent Ame will send you messages.
 - Media Player shows what you are listening on **Spotify**.
+  - Current Bug: Play/Pause Button.
 - Calendar shows the current time and date.
   - Will be planning to make weather icons soon!
 - Recycle Bin will give you enough dosage of Magic Paper...
+  - Right click to see what's inside... is it junk?

 ## Credits
 - NSO [Discord Server](https://discord.com/invite/JNGgNCX6Ue) for the JINE chats!